vtluug/docker-manifests/README.md

 # VTLUUG's collection of docker-compose manifests

-In this repo 'app' refers to a collection of containers
+In this repo, 'app' refers to a collection of containers.
+App directories are organized based on the host where the app is run, then directories for each app.

 We manage some images using docker hub.
 PM the sysadmin if you want to get added to our org there (or here on GH for that matter).

 ## How to use this repo

 * Read each app's specific instructions for configuring and running the app
 * Read about the structure below

 ## Structure of VTLUUG's Docker things